 - New Sights, Smells, and Stimulation — In addition to physical exercise, dogs also need plenty of mental stimulation.
 They need the chance to sniff, explore, check out new things, and — if properly socialized and safe — say “Hello!” to other people and dogs.
 Dog parks are obviously good for this, but there are also other places you can keep your canine’s cranium churning.

 - Pooch Playtime — Exercise and stimulation needs aside, pooches need time to play!
-Dog parks are a great place for your four-footer to play fetch or chase other doggos, so, if your local dog park isn’t a good fit for Fido, you’ll want to seek an alternative place or activity that lets him run around like a goofball.
+Dog parks are a great place for your four-footer to play fetch or chase other doggos (and according to dog park statistics, 26% of owners cite dog-on-dog socialization as a primary motivator for visiting the dog park).
+If your local dog park isn’t a good fit for Fido, you’ll want to seek an alternative place or activity that lets him run around like a goofball.